Modality and duration

 Note that the questions listed below are examples and may be formulated differently during the exam.
 An exhaustive explanation of each topic is not expected.
 While ideally students should be able to discuss each topic covered in the course, this is not required to pass the exam.
 The number and formulation of questions can serve as an indicator of the importance and expected level of knowledge for each topic.

-1. Interacting with & building APIs
+1. Interacting with APIs

 • What is the primary purpose of APIs in software development?
 How do they enable standardized communication between applications?